Link: Apply now for the Ink Business Preferred® Credit Card

 What makes Ultimate Rewards points even better is that you can also redeem them at an efficient rate toward a travel purchase through the Chase Travel Portal.
 You can redeem Ultimate Rewards points for 1.25 cents each toward the cost of a travel purchase through the Ultimate Rewards website.

-If you have the Ink Preferred in conjunction with the Chase Sapphire Reserve, then all your Ultimate Rewards points can be redeemed for 1.5 cents each toward a travel purchase, getting you even more value from your points.
+If you have the Ink Preferred in conjunction with the Chase Sapphire Reserve (review), then all your Ultimate Rewards points can be redeemed for 1.5 cents each toward a travel purchase, getting you even more value from your points.

-Chase has four fantastic no annual fee cards that can help you earn more Ultimate Rewards points.
+Chase has four fantastic no annual fee cards that can earn Ultimate Rewards points.
 I’m talking about the:

 If you want to be approved for a Chase Ink Business Card there are some general restrictions to be aware of: